 Software has vastly improved the clinical privileging process for all parties—physicians, APPs, MSPs, and the committees and medical staff leaders who parse the privileging data to make sound decisions.
 While credentialing and privileging now go hand-in-hand with healthcare quality, patient safety, and practitioner performance improvement, not all software solutions are created equally in managing this “triple aim.”

-Here are four key areas of a software platform to evaluate if the solution is a robust and comprehensive enough to handle the nuances of privileging.
+Here are four key areas of a software platform to evaluate to determine whether the solution is comprehensive enough to handle the nuances of privileging.
 Your compliance, efficiency, and safety depend on it.

 Keeping clinical privileges current